henimezrani/rbk-platform-frontend/README.md

 ## What's included

-Here is the folder structure
+Here is the folder structure (do not forget to update this)

 ```text
 ├───config